philosophersprogramming/chessboardAI/README.md

 ## Recommendation on how to run on other machines:
 1. install annaconda or miniconda(smaller verison)

-2. Run the follwing command in the directory with environment.yaml
+2. Run the follwing commands in the directory with environment.yaml

     ```conda config --append channels conda-forge```
     ```conda env create -f environment.yml```